 Every sales team prefers their own method when estimating their numbers.
 There are many different ways to forecast sales, but here are some of the most common sales forecasting methods explained:

-1. Length of the sales cycle
+1. Length of your sales cycle

-This method relies on the age of the sales opportunity.
+This sales forecasting method relies on the age of the sales opportunity.
 It’s based on the length of your particular sales cycle.
 By using this information, this method determines how likely a deal is to close based on how far along it is in the sales cycle.

 - Example: Let’s say your sales cycle lasts four months and a sales rep has been working on a prospect for two months.
 You would then forecast that this account has a 50% chance of closing.